 Why would someone switch?

-Ideas don’t die from lack of creativity.
+Ideas rarely die from lack of creativity.
 They die from lack of homework.

-If you can’t explain how your door handle moves from factory to front door, money won’t fix that gap.
+If you can’t explain how your door handle moves from a factory to someone’s front door, money won’t fix that gap.

 Investors don’t fund confusion.